1. Introduction

 $ref: '#/components/schemas/AccountNotFoundError'

-Note: Again, the YAML interpreter will show a few errors we’ll address in section 4.3.
+Note: Again, the YAML interpreter will show a few errors which we’ll address in section 4.3.
 For now, we can ignore them.

 A lot is going on in the document above.
 Let’s break it down into parts by looking at each keyword individually: